 When you want broadband faster than a cheetah in a Ferrari, it’s got to be fibre.
 But can your home get it?

 Fibre optic broadband is newer technology than standard telephone lines - which is great, because it means our connections are super top-of-the-line and future-proof… but it also means it's not available everywhere we want it just yet.

-Thankfully, the majority of UK towns and cities now have access to fibre broadband, so there's a good chance that you can get it where you live.
+Thankfully, the majority of UK towns and cities now have access to fibre broadband - over 90%, in fact - so there's a good chance you can get it where you live.
 Thanks to government-led schemes and projects from local councils, providers have managed to roll superfast connections out even to remote areas and islands.
-In Orkney, for example, old Royal Navy barriers are now used for carrying fibre optic lines - and an undersea fibre cable has been diverted to connect the Isles of Scilly.

-Around 80% of the country is covered by BT's fibre network (with download speeds up to 76Mb), and around 50% by Virgin Media (speeds up to 200Mb), and those numbers are rapidly growing day by day.
-There are plenty of other smaller fibre providers with their own networks too, such as Hyperoptic or KC in Hull.
+80-90% of the country is covered by BT's fibre network (with download speeds up to 76Mb), and around 60% can get Virgin Media.
+Plus, there are plenty of smaller fibre providers with their own networks too, such as Hyperoptic or KCOM in Hull.